Base Initialization

 export const updatedAt = pgTimestamp("updated_at", TIMESTAMPTZ_CONFIG);

-import { type db } from "#/index";
+import { db } from "#/index";

 /** Drizzle Postgres Transaction objecct type alias for convenience */export type Tx = Parameters<Parameters<typeof db.transaction>[0]>[0];